-Tea can also have sentimental meaning for some people.
-Over the years, my younger sister Blair and I have added a personal touch to our letters by inserting tea bags into the envelopes sent across the country.
-When my other younger sister Tara moved to London she sweetly gifted me with a box, which I immediately filled with various tea bags.
+Also, tea can have sentimental meaning for some people.
+Over the years, my sister Blair and I have added a personal touch to our letters by inserting tea bags into the envelopes sent across the country.
+When my other younger sister Tara moved to London she sweetly gifted me with a wooden box, and I immediately filled the little sections with various flavored tea bags.
 Now, something as simple as drinking a cup of the hot beverage feels like a special ritual.
 Tea, anyone?